Skip to content

 What you can do with it

-Validate automatically.
+Automate architecture governance.
 SHACL shapes encode governance rules as executable constraints.
-Run them in CI/CD.
-Catch missing owners, invalid relationships, incomplete decisions, and governance gaps before they reach production.
+Run them in CI/CD like code linting.
+Catch missing owners, invalid relationships, incomplete decisions, and governance gaps automatically — not in quarterly review boards, but on every commit.
+This is architecture compliance as code.

 Design principles